ToF-/Rent/Forth/ForthStory.md

 <pre><code style="color:blue;font-family:monospace">
 4096 CONSTANT MAX-LINE

-: GET-LINE ( -- n f  read from stdin on pad, leaving lenght and flag )
+: GET-STDIN ( -- n f  read from stdin on pad, leaving lenght and flag )
     PAD MAX-LINE STDIN READ-LINE THROW ;

 </code></pre>
 Here's an example of use:
 <pre><code style="color:black;font-family:monospace">
-GET-LINE ⏎
+GET-STDIN ⏎
-Time flies like an arrow ⏎
+Time flies like an arrow ⏎  \ this line is entered at the prompt of GET-STDIN ok
-ok
 .S ⏎
  <2> 24 -1  ok